NB: this article contains a mild spoiler for Oblivion.

 Spielberg later took this scene back out again, rightly saying that, "The inside of that mothership is the exclusive domain of the audience’s imagination".
 Arthur C Clarke famously said that advanced technology would be "indistinguishable from magic" - and in movies, that magic is at its most potent when alien technology is implied rather than explicitly shown.

 In movies, the most convincing alien invaders are often the most primitive.
 The Andromeda Strain, based on the 1969 novel by Michael Crichton and precisely directed by Robert Wise, takes a scientific and highly compelling look at what might happen if an extraterrestrial organism spread among Earth's populace.
-With the alien germ wiping out all but two inhabitants of a small town in New Mexico, a group of scientists in an underground lab are in a race against time to discover the nature of the threat, which causes blood to coagulate in the veins.
+With the alien germ wiping out all but two inhabitants of a small town in New Mexico, a group of scientists in an subway lab are in a race against time to discover the nature of the threat, which causes blood to coagulate in the veins.

 Like so many of Crichton's stories, this disturbing scenario has a basis in scientific possibility.
 Scientists have long said that alien life may exist in simple forms somewhere in our own solar system, whether it be bacteria on comets or microorganisms on Europa.
 Scientists have been writing about the possibility of diseases arriving from outer space for years, and two professors even suggested that the late 90s mad cow disease epidemic could have had an extraterrestrial origin.

 Stories like these, and most of all our own fear of disease and bodily invasion, are what make the alien threats in films such as The Andromeda Strain, and Invasion Of The Body Snatchers (1956) so timelessly disturbing.
-The 1953 British TV series The Quatermass Experiment - and its later film adaptation, The Quatermass Xperiment - was among the first screen stories to suggest that astronauts might encounter something nasty and corrupting on their travels, with its surviving space explorer crashing back to Earth and mutating into a creature whose spores could wipe out life on our planet.
+The 1953 British TV series The Quatermass Experiment - and its later movie adaptation, The Quatermass Xperiment - was among the first screen stories to suggest that astronauts might encounter something nasty and corrupting on their travels, with its surviving space explorer crashing back to Earth and mutating into a creature whose spores could wipe out life on our planet.

-Even the creature at the centre of The Thing (1982) could be counted in this category - is it an intelligent organism, or a disease-like entity that copies the minds as well as the bodies of its hosts?
+Even the creature at the center of The Thing (1982) could be counted in this category - is it an intelligent organism, or a disease-like entity that copies the minds as well as the bodies of its hosts?
 Whether it's strictly speaking a disease or not, The Thing's monster is so terrifying because its spread is so insidious.

 These movies introduce other-worldly life forms that are theoretically plausible, can't be reasoned with, and physically affect us in horrible, unpredictable ways.